sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 its voice carrying centuries of musical heritage beneath the ornate walls where Mozart's spirit still lingers.
 </figcaption>

-On the next day, while unplanned, my visit to Mozart's birthplace was truly transformative.
+On the next day, while unplanned, I visited Mozart's birthplace, which was truly transformative.
 Walking through the rooms where this musical prodigy once lived and created felt like stepping into a sacred space.
 Each artifact—from original portraits to family mementos and his instruments—offered a tangible link to his extraordinary legacy.
 Standing where such remarkable creativity once flourished served as a powerful reminder of human potential and genius,